 Alumni Club Alumni Club is a database service containing information on schools, classes and classmates that allows classmates to communicate and find each other.
-As of December 31, 2007, there were over eighty million registered users.
-Blogs Blogs in an interactive platform for users to build their own space by posting their articles and pictures, uploading videos, and allow sharing of information amongst users.
-Further, Sohu blog provide unique facility for personalized blog's front page layout, interactive communication facilities for blog users and services integrated with a selection of Sohu products.
-In January 2008, we opened the development platform on Sohu Blogs to all third-party developers through "open widget", through which, developers could rapidly develop and distribute their widgets to massive Sohu bloggers on Sohu's platform.
+As of December 31, 2008, there were over eighty million registered users.
+Blogs Blogs is an interactive platform for users to build their own space by posting their articles and pictures, uploading videos, and allow sharing of information amongst users.
+Further, Sohu blogs provide unique facility for personalized blog's front page layout, interactive communication facilities for blog users and services integrated with a selection of Sohu products.
+In January 2008, we opened the development platform on Sohu Blogs to all third-party developers through "open widget", through which developers could rapidly develop and distribute their widgets to massive Sohu bloggers on Sohu's platform.
 Sohu bloggers can choose any of such widgets and apply them to their blogs according to their own preference.
-E-Mail We offer e-mail services to our users with up to two-gigabyte free memory.
-Picture Gallery Offers users to post their favorite pictures and allows interaction with other users.
-Organizes the collected pictures in categories and offers searching function to users for locating different pictures.
+Our continuous enhancements to upgrade Sohu Blogs to build up a community-based personal space have been well received by our users, especially by the young consuming generation, and we believe more and more bloggers are converting their Sohu blogs into their personalized portal or space.
+E-Mail We offer e-mail services to our users with up to two gigabytes free memory.
 Message Boards Users can post and exchange information on message boards covering 16 main topics, ranging from education and travel to fashion, sports and all news web pages.
 Web Messenger Our web-based messenger enable Sohu registers to communicate with other users freely by sending instant messages to registers throughout the Sohu matrix.